 Signs and symptoms suspicious of cancer that prompt initial investigations may be via primary care, elective care, or an acute admission.
 Primary care services work with the person and their whānau to assess, investigate, review, and refer to appropriate services within recommended timeframes (see Optimal Timeframe section).
-These timeframes are indicated by national Faster Cancer Treatment (FCT) high suspicion of cancer pathways and the FCT Indicators: Business Rules and Data Definitions.
+These timeframes are indicated by national FCT high suspicion of cancer pathways and the indicator data dictionary.